kanuc1/102-Project-2/README.md

 Submitted by: Kanu Chandra

-This web app: Pictueres of dogs are shown and when clicked on, the user can see the dog breed.
+This web app: Pictures of dogs are shown and when clicked on, the user can see the dog breed.

 Time spent: 2 hours spent in total